is a video game series. It is based on American Football and was released in arcades in 1987. It was later ported to the Nintendo Entertainment System

-- Early Installment Weirdness: The NES version in particular has only four plays by team, two minutes per quarter, unable to edit your roster, no injuries, and more.
+- Early Installment Weirdness: The NES version in particular has only four plays by team, two minutes per quarter but a clock that stops every time a play ends, unable to edit your roster, no injuries, and more.

 - Foe-Tossing Charge: If the defense play matches the offense play that is used, the offensive line will explode and render the quarterback and runningback helpless to a sacking.